nmc-costa/neuroprime/tutorial.rst

 2. Use Psychopy instead of Pyff(TODO)
 -----------------------------------
-2.1 Install standalone version, or add to the requirements_phdEV.txt the necessary modules(see page online) (TODO: PSYCHOPY still needs development)
+2.1 Install standalone version, or add to the requirements.txt the necessary modules(see page online) (TODO: PSYCHOPY still needs development)
     2.1.2 Easy way(TODO):
         1.Create in builder the tasks;
         2.Export python code;